-Since he was diagnosed with HIV in 1994, José (not his real name) hadn't missed a day of his antiretroviral medication.
-That changed when he applied for his green card.
+Since he was diagnosed with HIV in 1994, José hadn't missed a day of his antiretroviral medication.* That changed when he applied for his green card.
 José, a Mexican citizen, had been living undocumented in California for years until he married a US citizen and became eligible for permanent residency.
 Since he was not in the United States legally, he had to return to Mexico to have the required medical exams before he could return to the United States with legal status.
 He anticipated a two-week stay for the medical exams; he packed a month of medication just to be sure.

 Within a few days of arriving in Mexico, though, doctors informed José that because of his HIV status, he would need more stringent medical tests.
 He would need to stay in Mexico until they got the results, which would take three months.
 He frantically traveled to different states and cities, but couldn't find a supply of his specific antiretroviral medication.
 So José went two months without it.

 "It was a nightmare and such a stressful thing because you don't know what the outcome is.
 You don't know if you're going to be allowed to come back," said José, who also lost his job and medical insurance because of the unexpected wait.
-"We [José and his husband] would FaceTime and I would just cry."
+"We [José and his husband] would FaceTime, and I would just cry."

-Anyone applying for a green card must pass medical examinations to ensure they have the required vaccinations, and that they would not pose a health threat to the current US population, according to United States Citizen and Immigration Services (USCIS).
+People applying for a green card must pass medical examinations to ensure they have the required vaccinations, and that they would not pose a health threat to the current US population, according to United States Citizen and Immigration Services (USCIS).
 One of those required tests is for tuberculosis.
 Typically, the TB test can be performed with a simple skin or blood test.
 But people with HIV, who are more vulnerable to contracting TB, are required to take a sputum test, where a small amount of mucus from within the lungs is tested for the bacteria.
 The test results can take three months to process.

 Green card applicants who entered the US legally can do the medical tests in the United States, but applicants who are not here legally must leave the country to "reset" their immigration status, according to immigration attorneys.
 Those HIV-positive green card applicants can end up stranded for months without access to adequate medical care while they wait out the results of their immigration applications.

-Aaron Morris, the executive director of Immigration Equality, said there have been a spike in these cases in the past 18 months.
+Aaron Morris, the executive director of Immigration Equality, said there has been a spike in these cases in the past 18 months.
 Since the Defense of Marriage Act was overturned in 2013, US citizens can legally marry and sponsor their same-sex partners for green cards.
 And since, in the US, HIV disproportionately affects the gay community, there have been more and more people like José—HIV-positive, undocumented immigrants applying for green cards, who end up unexpectedly stranded outside of the United States because of the TB test.

 Immigration advocates say that a simple fix in procedure—allowing these green card applicants to conduct their TB tests in the US—would keep these pending permanent residents surrounded by their medical and family support systems.